wilsonmar/WebSockets/JMeter.md

 Test Plan.jmx    requirements.txt server.py
 ```

+## <a name="SetupServerUnderTest"> Setup Python Server Under Tests</a>
-  This folder contains a <strong>server.py</strong> Python script.
+The env1 folder contains a <strong>server.py</strong> Python script.
-  It is called from within a
-  BSF PreProcessor.
 So the Python package installer (pip) needs to be installed.

-## <a name="PythonSetup"> Setup for Python</a>
-6) Install pip
+1) Install pip

 ```
 sudo easy_install pip
 ```

-7) Create a virtualenv for Python.
+2) Create a virtualenv for Python.
   (as described in the "99 Bottles of JMeter on the wall" website
   http://tech.mindcandy.com/2011/11/99-bottles-of-jmeter-on-the-wall )